My Man (Tamar Braxton song): Reception

+Critics ranked "My Man" as one of the highlights of Bluebird of Happiness.
+AllMusic's Andy Kellman wrote that the album "crest[ed] with the two-timed belter" and its final track "Empty Boxes".
+In the Houston Chronicle, Joey Guerra praised "My Man", along with "Blind", "How I Feel", and "Empty Boxes", as "searing, tear-your-heart-out ballads".
+Arielle Chester from We TV said the lyrics were relatable, calling the song "the next best break-up remedy since ice cream".
+In an article about the 60th Annual Grammy Awards nominations, Da’Shan Smith said "My Man" was snubbed.
+Braxton's vocals were the subject of praise.
+Justin Kantor commended her for conveying the song's varying emotions, and Andres highlighted her ability to express the "heartache of deception" with her voice.

 "My Man" peaked at number three on the Adult R&B Songs Billboard chart for the week of August 19, 2017, and stayed on the chart for 22 weeks.
-The song also reached number 21 on the Hot R&B Songs Billboard chart for the week of August 26, 2017.
+The song reached number 21 on the Hot R&B Songs Billboard chart for the week of August 26, 2017.
 According to the Houston Chronicle, the single was successful on adult R&B stations.
-However, Elias Leight said while songs like "My Man" are popular on R&B radio, they are never able to crossover to be played on pop radio or in feature films.
+However, Elias Leight said although songs like "My Man" are popular on R&B radio, they are never able to crossover to be played on pop radio or in feature films.